xharris/blankejs-tutorials/1-ball/simple.md

         self:collisionBounce(1.01)
         -- this will cause the ball to move slightly left or right depending on where it hits the paddle self.hspeed = self.hspeed + (self.x - other.x)

+        Signal.emit("ball_hit_paddle")
     end
 end
 ```

+NOTE: we'll use that Signal emission later for scoring

 > ### __bounce off the screen wall (keep the ball inside the screen)__